icknee/ip/docs/README.md

 Advanced users are welcome to update data directly by editing that data file.
 However, the formating has to be followed in order to load the data properly.
 Changes made by editing the data file will only be reflected when you restart the program.
+>Note: If corrupted file warning shows up, you have to edit the data file directly by changing the content to the correct format or clearing the file.

 ## Command Summary